 This unit focuses on promoting greater consumer involvement in research content and practice by serving as a bridge between consumers and researchers.

-The NeuroImaging & Brain Lab (NIMBL) is particularly interested in investigating the associations between the influence of health and environmental factors on brain ageing throughout the adult lifespan and to determine how difference and change in cerebral structure relate to behaviour and cognition.
+The NeuroImaging & Brain Lab (NIMBL) is particularly interested in investigating the associations between the influence of health and environmental factors.

-The social gerontology stream researches how social relationships, psychological resources and personality characteristics are related to health, wellbeing and cognition in older adulthood.
+The social gerontology stream researches how social relationships, psychological resources and personality characteristics are related to health.

 Bringing and building social science theory to understand the social and cultural determinants of health, how society produces health and the lived experience.

 This unit focuses on the importance and quality of health information on the Internet and disseminating information on mental health.